FabianoBiserra/pipeline-python-mongo-mysql/README.md

 # Data Pipeline Project

 ## Description
-This project implements a robust data pipeline that extracts data from MongoDB, transforms it using Python, and loads it into a MySQL database.
+This project implements a robust data pipeline that extracts data from different APIs, transforms it using Python, and loads it into a MongoDB and MySQL database.
 It is designed for scalability, reliability, and ease of use in data engineering workflows.

 ## Features
-- Extract data from MongoDB collections
+- Extract data from different APIs and convert it into CVS files
 - Transform data using pandas
-- Load transformed data into MySQL tables
+- Load transformed data into MongoDB collections and MySQL tables each for different proposes
 - Modular and reusable codebase
 - Logging and error handling